 Inflation Response Multi-Asset Strategy is designed to provide a comprehensive portfolio solution for investors seeking diversified exposure to the broad opportunity set of inflation-related investments, including assets that respond to different types of inflation.
-These include Treasury Inflation-Protected Securities (TIPS), commodities, emerging market (EM) currencies, real estate investment trusts (REITs) and gold.
+These include TIPS, commodities, emerging market currencies, REITs, and gold.
 The strategy may also tactically employ floating rate securities in the event of deflation or extreme market shock.
 PIMCO actively manages the overall asset allocation as well as the underlying exposures in an effort to enhance returns relative to a static, passive approach.
 By combining these potential benefits, the strategy can serve as a compelling comprehensive investment for those seeking to not only hedge inflation, but also potentially benefit from inflation dynamics.

-Tail Risk Strategy utilizes a long-only options-based hedge overlay portfolio to help clients mitigate downside risk.
-Tail Risk Hedges are typically bespoke portfolios designed to fit a client's risk profile, and can be constructed for traditional and non-traditional portfolios and for portfolios that contain assets, liabilities or combinations of the two.
+Tail Risk Strategy utilizes a long-only optionsbased hedge overlay portfolio to help clients mitigate downside risk.
+Tail Risk Hedges are typically bespoke portfolios designed to fit a client's risk profile and can be constructed for traditional and non-traditional portfolios and for portfolios that contain assets, liabilities or combinations of the two.

-XII.
-Other Strategies
+Other Strategies XII.

-Bank Loan Strategy portfolios invest primarily in the upper tiers of the U.S. bank loan market that are mainly secured by first-lien asset obligations, but also may invest in second-lien debt at much more modest levels, when valuations relative to associated risks merit investment.
+Bank Loan Strategy portfolios invest primarily in the upper tiers of the U.S. bank loan market that are mainly secured by first-lien asset obligations but also may invest in second-lien debt at much more modest levels, when valuations relative to associated risks merit investment.
 We take a moderate approach with respect to risk in our bank loan portfolios, emphasizing three key principles: (1) higher-quality focus; (2) diversification; and (3) focus on improving credits.
 The loan selection process typically finishes with thorough, traditional, fundamental credit research on companies within the industries we find attractive, which may include on-site visits.